Introspective and analytical takes on literature, AI, the Creator Economy, and the evolving future of work and art.

 What does this mean for us today?
 Even when the rest of the world seems to continuously shrink its attention span and doom scroll and brain rot itself to death, these enduring works remind us that while change may be constant, so too is our—and our art’s—ability to adapt and persist.

-This is why Artist Analysis exists.
 Like you, I’m also a creator, thinker, and consumer.
 In this newsletter, I analyze the undercurrents that shape our culture by drawing insights from enduring works of art (mostly literary art, being a writer myself), insightful patterns in history, and the trends affecting our world, to see where we are and where we might be headed.
+Now and then, I also publish personal writing.

 Become a subscriber today